Ehsan-Nirjhar/PokemonTool-Master/README.md

 3. `npm run server`
 4. `npm start`

+If these steps do not work, follow the steps provided in alternate README.

 ### Pulling Results
 The command `npm run dump` will output logs into `logs/data.json`